collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 You own all of the repos in your user account, including ones you have created and forks.
 I am the only user with write permission to it unless I give permission to someone else, such as a maintainer, when I am submitting a pull request.
 The fork is an exact copy of the original repo at the time it was forked.
 I could make any changes I wanted to the fork, and the original rep will not be affected, including deleting the fork.

-When you create a user account, you own all of your repos and have write permission to all of them.

 Unless you make a pull request and it is accepted
 -->